Information About Stathis - Manchester teacher - (10 reviews)

 Stathis offers a discount of 50% on their first / introductory lesson!

 Efstathios (Stathis) was born in 1993, and began his piano studies at the age of 5.
 He holds two Bachelor degrees in Music and Piano Performance from the American College of Greece and the Open University of UK with Summa cum Laude, having received a full tuition scholarship (H. C. Krentzman) with Prof. Dimitri Toufexis.
 The American College of Greece also awarded him a prize from the music department in a special ceremony for his outstanding performance.
 In addition, he holds a Master in Music (MMus) in Piano Performance from the Royal Northern College of Music (RNCM), holding a full tuition scholarship from the prestigious Onassis Foundation of Greece, with Prof. Frank Wibaut.
-Currently, he continues for the Postgraduate Diploma in Piano at RNCM with Prof. Wibaut.
+Recently, he graduated with Postgraduate Diploma in Piano at RNCM with Prof. Wibaut.

 His awards include the 1st prize in the 2nd UNESCO Pan-Hellenic Competition, 1st prize in the X.O.N.
 Competition of Athens, 2nd prize in the 1st ‘State Conservatory of Larissa’ Competition and 3rd prize in the 1st ‘Thessaloniki Piano Festival’ Competition.
 His repertoire consist of works by Bach and Scarlatti to contemporary works of Lowell Liebermann, Carl Vine and Greek contemporary composers.
 In addition, his repertoire includes numerous piano concerti, and he has appeared several times as a soloist with orchestras.
 Notable performances were with the Youth Symphony Orchestra of Hellenic Broadcasting Corporation (E.R.T.), Thessaloniki State Conservatory Orchestra, Anagennisi Conservatory’s Orchestra, and the Ioanna Sygkelaki Conservatory’s Orchestra.